VickySekhon/VickySekhon/README.md

           through the extent to which they can solve LeetCode Styled questions.
           <br /><br />
           <strong>Personal Experience:</strong>
-          As someone who enjoys programming, I love coding and the excitment of completing a question successfully.
-Although Python is the language I am most comfortable with, solving a variety of questions in Python has allowed me utilize built-in Python functionalities I did not yet know of.
-I think this is an extremely effective way of learning the ins and outs of a programming language, while developing an understanding of fundamental coding DSAs.
+          As someone who enjoys programming, I love coding and by regularly solving questions, I have been able to sharpen my technical abilities.
+For example, although Python is the language I am most comfortable with, by using Python to solve a variety of questions, I have used countless built-in Python functionalities I did not know about.
+          I think this is an extremely effective way of developing an understanding of a programming language, while simultaneously learning fundamnetal DSAs.
         </p>
         <a href="https://imgbb.com/"
           ><img